Persdre/EX-Graph/README.md

 ## Using EX-Graph

-This section details how to using ETGraph to run benchmark baselines.
+This section details how to using EX-Graph to run benchmark baselines.
 We explain experiments Ethereum link prediction, wash-trading addresses detection, matching link prediction one by one.

 ### Ethereum Link Prediction
 1. Navigate to ethereum_link_prediction folder, and download [Ethereum Graph with X features](https://drive.google.com/file/d/1q3KX_b3M2wImFvFMP-15CcPKdVOeuSw-/view?usp=sharing) to this folder.